hashicorp/consul/website/source/docs/agent/options.html.markdown

   UDP response, will set the truncated flag, indicating to clients that they should re-query using TCP to get the full set of records.

-  * <a name="only_passing"></a><a href="#only_passing">`only_passing`</a>
+  * <a name="only_passing"></a><a href="#only_passing">`only_passing`</a> If set to true, any
-  When set to true, the default, the querying agent will only receive node or service addresses for healthy services.
-A healthy service is defined as a service with one or more healthchecks and all defined healthchecks for the service are in a passing or warning state (i.e. not critical).
-Set to false to have the querying agent include all node and service addresses regardless of the health of the service.
+  nodes whose health checks are warning or critical will be excluded from DNS results.
+If false, the default, only nodes whose healthchecks are failing as critical will be excluded.
+For service lookups, the health checks of the node itself, as well as the service-specific checks are considered.
+For example, if a node has a health check that is critical then all services on that node will be excluded because they are also considered critical.

   * <a name="udp_answer_limit"></a><a
   href="#udp_answer_limit">`udp_answer_limit`</a> - Limit the number of